 A year later on 7-31-2005, I walked 13.1 miles in just over 3 hours, successfully completing my first half marathon.
 Then just a little over a year after that on 10-1-2006 , I did what others said was not possible…..
 I walked 26.2 miles and finished the Portland Marathon !
 Since then, I’ve gone on to finish a dozen other races, including the Rome marathon in Italy(twice), and on April 20th 2009, I walked my way into the record books by becoming the first person with documented severe lung disease , ever to finish the Boston marathon!
 In 2010 and 2011, I finished my 2nd and 3rd consecutive Boston marathons,finishing each race appx 12 minutes faster than the previous.

 Though I may look totally healthy on the outside, on a good day my lung function is only about a 1/3 of normal.
 I’m pretty much short of breath all the time.
-Walking a marathon is much harder than it looks, and can be dangerous for someone with lungs like mine, but I’m living proof that it can be done.
+Walking a marathon is much harder than it looks for someone with lungs like mine, but I’m living proof that it can be done.
 In fact, Ive done it 8 times now.
-My doctors still can’t figure out how the heck I can physically do it, or for that matter, why the heck Id want to in the first place.
-I do it because it makes me feel good about myself.
+My doctors still can’t figure out how the heck I can physically do it, or for that matter why Id want to in the first place.
+I do it because I refuse to let this disease win and because it makes me feel good about myself.
 My lungs might be trashed, but my spirit isn’t.
-I push on with life despite my breathlessness, though I admit it’s hard to do at times.
+I push on with life despite my breathlessness… though I admit it’s hard to do at times.

 If you have asthma, please consider becoming a volunteer study subject for SARP